kelvah/uhc-portal/docs/contributing.md

 You can have a look at storybook docs for more info about [how to write stories](https://storybook.js.org/docs/writing-stories).

-## Merge Request review
+## Pull Requests

+Please follow the guidelines described in the [Pull Request Process document](./pull-request-process.md) when opening new PRs.

-- For external contributors: If you need a merge request review, please message the OCM UI team at the `#ocm-osd-ui` slack channel.
+For external contributors: If you need a pull request review, please message the OCM UI team at the `#ocm-osd-ui` Slack channel.
-- Code that changes behavior requires a test
-- When you touch a component without tests add one
-- Large merge requests should be resubmitted in smaller chunks
-- Test broad changes locally

 ## Information security